 Following successful completion of your internship, you will be certified by the State of California as a Long-Term Care Ombudsman Representative.
 You’ll then be assigned to several facilities to visit, evaluate, and follow up on any complaints.

 Technical and moral support is always available from your supervisor or another one of our staff members.

 California Long-Term Ombudsmen are required to complete 12 hours of continuing education each year in order to retain their certification.
 OSSMC offers free classes each month to ensure that all ombudsmen have a number of opportunities to meet this requirement.

-To learn more about how to become a Certified Long-term Care Ombudsman, contact us today.
+To learn more about how to become a Certified Long-term Care Ombudsman Representative, contact us today.